deskbtm/android-adb-wlan/README.md

 ## Usage

-1. Connect the USB (Android 11+ both usb and wireless)
+1. Connect the USB (Android 11+ both USB and Wireless)
 2. Make sure that your mobile and pc on the same WLAN
-3. active extension
+3. Active extension

 * Using icon button upper right ⭐
 * Using command `ctrl + shift + p` ;